 Time frame: 2+ months

-After you have talked through your options with the O’Neill International Office, you will need to submit a mini-proposal (two-pages) to be formally reviewed by the O’Neill Overseas Faculty Committee.
-This mini-proposal will also be reviewed by the directors of each degree program at O’Neill.
+After you have talked through your options with the O’Neill International Office, you will need to submit an O'Neill Proposal (two-pages) to be formally reviewed by the O’Neill Overseas Faculty Committee.
+This proposal will also be reviewed by the directors of each degree program at O’Neill.

 This review process will specifically consider the following: